LSXAxeller/dummypflow/README.md

 For advanced users who need access to all builds, portable versions, or detailed release notes, you can visit the [GitHub Releases page](https://github.com/LSXPrime/ProseFlow/releases).

+#### macOS Installation & Permissions

+Due to Apple's security policies, you will need to perform a few extra steps to run ProseFlow on macOS:

+1.  **Open the App for the First Time:**
+    *   After downloading, move `ProseFlow.app` to your `Applications` folder.
+    *   Right-click the app and select "Open".
+    *   You will see a warning that the developer is unidentified.
+This is expected.
+Click "Open" again to confirm.
+You only need to do this once.

+2.  **Grant Required Permissions:**
+    ProseFlow needs two critical permissions to function.
+When prompted, you must grant them.
+    *   Go to **System Settings > Privacy & Security**.
+    *   Find **Accessibility** in the list.
+Click it, and then enable the toggle for **ProseFlow**.
+    *   Find **Input Monitoring** in the list.
+Click it, and then enable the toggle for **ProseFlow**.

+*If ProseFlow is not in the list, click the `+` button and add it from your Applications folder.*

 ---

 ### 📖 How to Use